DataKind-DC/earth-challenge-2020-plastics/README.md

 DATA CLEANING: Split the GPS coordinates into separate columns for Latitude and Longitude.
 In addition, a new column was added to express beach length in terms of meters rather than miles (to harmonize with MDMAP and Marine LitterWatch).
 This latest data is saved at `data_processed/TIDES_detailed_summary_earth_cleaned.csv`.

-CATEGORY COUNTS: We computed the total items collected per Marine Debris Category, as well as the total items per category per square meter.
+CATEGORY COUNTS: We computed the total items collected per Marine Debris Category, as well as the total items per category per meter.
 The processing code is located at `TIDES_totals_by_category.ipynb` and the data is saved at `data_processed/TIDES_earth_totals_by_category.csv`.

 **Marine LitterWatch Data**